Indonesian Last Names: 4 Things You Need to Know

 Let's take a look at the following 3 implications of this phenomenon:

-2. It's perfectly acceptable for someone to have no last name.
+2. It's perfectly acceptable for someone to not have any last names.

 Because last names in Indonesia are optional, a person can have a single given name only without any last name at all.

-In official Indonesian documents (such as in identity cards and driver's licenses), full names are usually shown without distinguishing between first names, middle names (if any), and last names (if any).
+In official Indonesian documents (such as in passports, identity cards, and driver's licenses), full names are usually shown without distinguishing between first names, middle names, and last names.

 Fun Fact: This is also why Facebook allows users in Indonesia to use its service with only a single given name.